near/near-sandbox-js/README.md

 ### Automatic Binary Management

 - On sandbox startup, the appropriate binary for your platform is automatically downloaded if not found locally.
-- It will be saved in dir bin/ inside lib(node_modules)
+- It will be saved in dir bin/ inside package.
-- The sandbox process runs in the background, and is terminated while running tearDown().
+- The sandbox process runs in the background, and is terminated while calling stop() or tearDown().

 ## Environment Variables